-The context in which a framework is (re)used can be very complicated[5].
-Furthermore, the types of architectural mismatches that can occur when multiple frameworks are reused together are vastly diverse and hard to predict[6].
-Usually, the execution of the extended parts of the framework is controlled by the framework itself, which makes it difficult to set up initial test conditions of the framework and to drive test execution.
+Many test methods on object oriented software have been introduced[7,8].
+Most of them can be applied to framework testing.
+However, an object-oriented framework has many characteristics that make it difficult to test the adapted parts of the framework effectively.
+Usually, the execution of the extended parts for the framework is controlled by the framework itself, which makes it difficult to set up initial test conditions of the framework and to drive test execution.
 Since it is not easy to predict the starting point of the execution and to observe the result of the test, it is also difficult to detect occurrences of malfunctions.
-Consequently, it is not easy to force the classes adapted and composed during framework reuse to satisfy the constraints the framework assumes, or to discover constraint violations in advance.
-If changes are made to framework code arbitrarily to intermingle it with test support code to enhance the controllability and observability of framework testing, the reliability of testing can be compromised due to possible interferences of test code with the framework code.
+If changes are made to framework code arbitrarily to intermingle it with test support code to enhance the controllability and observability of framework testing, the reliability of testing cannot be guaranteed.

-In order to overcome such problems, this paper proposes a scheme for embedding test support code as BIT(Built-in Test) components into the hook classes of the framework without incurring changes or intervention to the framework code.
-The test components built into the framework in this way make the testing of the adapted framework more controllable and observable, and thereby enable us to effectively detect, through tests, the faults generated during framework adaptation or extension.
+In order to overcome such problems, this paper proposes a scheme for embedding test support code as BIT(Built-in Test) components into the hot spots of the framework without incurring changes or intervention to the framework code.
+The test components embedded into the framework make the testing of the adapted framework more controllable and observable, and thereby enable us to effectively detect, through tests, the faults generated during framework adaptation or extension.